 - Drugs for cravings: Naltrexone (ReVia) may help reduce the urge to have a drink.
 Acamprosate (Campral) may help with cravings.

 - Detoxification: Medications can help prevent withdrawal symptoms (delirium tremens, or DTs) that can occur after quitting.
 Treatment usually lasts 4 to 7 days.
 Chlordiazepoxide, a benzodiazepine medication, is frequently used for detoxification (detox).

 - Abstinence: Some people complete detox successfully, but they start drinking again either soon after or some time later.
 Access to counseling, medical help, support groups, and family support can all help the individual avoid alcohol as time goes on.

-The National Institute on Alcohol Abuse and Alcoholism offers several tips for selecting the appropriate treatment option when dealing with alcohol relapse prevention.
+The National Institute on Alcohol Abuse and Alcoholism offers several tips for selecting the appropriate treatment option:

-Matching the right therapy to the individual is important to its success in alcohol relapse prevention.
+Matching the right therapy to the individual is important to its success.
 No single treatment will benefit everyone.
 It may also be helpful to determine whether treatment will be adapted to meet changing needs as they arise.